CHI-CityTech/AI_Media_Control/README.md

 # Project Overview

-The project merges technical research, art, and programming with the goal of bridging artificial intelligence and live entertainment systems.
-It showcases how automation and performance technology can seamlessly work together to transform modern theatrical and media environments.
+This project blends technical research, artistic expression, and software development to explore the intersection of artificial intelligence and live entertainment systems.
+It demonstrates how AI-driven automation can be harmoniously integrated with performance technologies to redefine the boundaries of modern theater, interactive media, and immersive storytelling.
+By merging creativity with computation, the project highlights innovative pathways for transforming contemporary stagecraft and digital production environments.

+This Python application provides a graphical user interface (GUI) for generating, editing, and manipulating images using OpenAI's DALL·E/ChatGPT model:

+1. Image Generation – Users can input a text prompt to generate an AI-created image.

+2. Image Editing – Users can combine and modify two selected images using text prompts, apply filters (grayscale, sepia), resize, and rotate images.

+3. Image Masking – Users can layer one image over another using a mask, enabling creative overlays and targeted edits.

 # 🖼️📦 AI-with-QLab-using-an-OSC Template
 Combining Generative AI with QLab Using Open Sound Control